Suburb overview

 Growth: Low Rental Demand: Moderate Investor Sentiment: Moderate

 Capital-growth expectations for Noosaville are modest for 2026 — incomes 19% below the QLD median of $90,298 suggest gains will lag headline metro markets.
-Rental coverage runs at ~107% of the typical mortgage ($2,123/month rent vs $1,991/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 52/100 places Noosaville in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~107% of the typical mortgage ($2,123/month rent vs $1,991/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Noosaville is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Noosaville a good suburb for investment?

-Noosaville scores 52/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 8,716, median household income of $72,748/year and median weekly rent of $490.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Noosaville suits you depends on your strategy, but the fundamentals are concrete: a population of 8,716, a median household income of $72,748/year and median weekly rent of $490.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Noosaville?

-The main demand drivers in Noosaville are a median household income of $72,748/year, a dwelling mix that is 48% separate houses, roughly 2 schools and 3 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Noosaville are a median household income of $72,748/year, a dwelling mix that is 48% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Noosaville?